transparency-dev/trillian-tessera/docs/design/antispam.md

 (T2) is expected to be rarer, but given that the approach is to offer best effort protection, it's important to think through how this threat will be handled in various failure cases; we would prefer that anti-spam does not fail to block malicious submissions exactly when we're currently overwhelmed, for example.

+> [!Note]
+> Note that, if running multiple personality frontents for redundancy purposes, a rapid round-robin submission of
+> duplicate entries can result in a limited number of these duplicates (1 per frontend) being permitted into the log until
+> the persistent deduplication index has caught up.

 ## Storage considerations